protocol/launchpad/docs/ipfs/how-ipfs-works.md

 * [IPLD](https://docs.ipfs.io/project/related-projects/#ipld) – A meta-format for understanding, encoding, and decoding Merkle-linked data.
 IPLD works to make it possible to define a data model and make it possible to link together different types of Merkle-linked data.

 #### Name
-* [Content IDentifiers (CIDs)](https://docs.ipfs.io/concepts/content-addressing/#content-addressing-and-cids) – These are self-describing hashes used to describe everything stored in IPFS, essentially a hash with some metadata
+* [Content IDentifiers (CIDs)](https://docs.ipfs.io/concepts/content-addressing/#content-addressing-and-cids) – These are self-describing hashes used to describe everything stored in IPFS, essentially a hash with some metadata.
 * Paths – Paths are recursive unlike URLs and can refer to previous blocks.
 * [IPNS](https://docs.ipfs.io/concepts/ipns/#interplanetary-name-system-ipns) – Public keys are mapped to a path, and you use your private key to sign it- as you modify this content, you can use IPNS to point to a new version of a previous piece of content that is signed by your private key.